scheibye-knudsen-lab/sommuts-dev-timing/README.md

-# Developmental Timing Classification Demo Code (with Tabula Muris Senis)
+# Dev Timing Classification Demo Code

 This package provides source code and a small dataset to compute cohort-standardized developmental stage mutation burden for TabMur donor 1-M-62 and save a cumulative plot.